Neuroradiology

 Exam Preparation: Exam preparation is the same as for a CT perfusion study, with additional screening for any potential contraindications to acetazolamide.
 Additional lab work of sodium and potassium levels are necessary if not performed within two weeks.
 Potential contraindications to acetazolamide include: Sulfa/sulonamides, severe renal dysfunction, cirrhosis/severe liver disease, adrenocortical insufficiency, hyponatremia, and hypokalemia.
 A nurse or technologist will interview you for contraindications, and an IV will be placed.
 Usually labs will be needed prior to the study.

 What to Expect: A baseline perfusion scan is performed, followed by injection of acetazolamide over several minutes.
 It takes about 15 minutes for acetazolamide to have its maximal effect.
-A post acetazolimde perfusion scan is perfomed about 15 minutes after injection.
+A post acetazolimde perfusion scan is performed about 15 minutes after injection.
 Because of this time between scans and the additional time necessary for screening and possible lab work, the amount of time spent in the department will likely be between 1 and 2 hours.

 Severe reactions to a single dose of acetazolamide are rare; however, more common reactions that are usually self limited can include brief numbness around the mouth, paresthesias, malaise, and headache.